Soundproofing: Residential

 Residential sound programs aim to decrease or eliminate the effects of exterior noise.
 The main focus of a residential sound program in existing structures is the windows and doors.
 Solid wood doors are a better sound barrier than hollow doors.
-Curtains can be used to dampen sound, either through use of heavy materials or through the use of air chambers known as honeycombs.
+Curtains can be used to dampen sound, either through the use of heavy materials or through the use of air chambers known as honeycombs.
 Single-, double- and triple-honeycomb designs achieve relatively greater degrees of sound damping.
 The primary soundproofing limit of curtains is the lack of a seal at the edge of the curtain, although this may be alleviated with the use of sealing features, such as hook and loop fastener, adhesive, magnets, or other materials.
 The thickness of glass will play a role when diagnosing sound leakage.
-Double-pane windows achieve somewhat greater sound damping than single-pane windows when well-sealed into the opening of the window frame and wall.
+Double-pane windows achieve somewhat greater sound insulation than single-pane windows when well-sealed into the opening of the window frame and wall.